behnam263/discrimin_dataAnnot/README.md

 - Select features to evaluate
 - Evaluate the result with respect to four models

+## Prerequisites
+You need to install Node.js and npm befor you start.

+If you are using anaconda you can add modules like this:

+    conda config --add channels conda-forge

+    conda install -c anaconda django

+    conda install django-debug-toolbar

+    conda install djangorestframework

+other wise just install them using pip for your environment.

 ## Setup
 Dependencies for react is in package file so you can use
 > npm -i